AdamSobieski/Nifty/OVERVIEW.md

 As mentioned above, the Bot Framework supports a number of [video-calling](https://en.wikipedia.org/wiki/Videotelephony) communication channels and, via interoperation with video-calling [screencasting](https://en.wikipedia.org/wiki/Screencast) and/or [remote desktop software](https://en.wikipedia.org/wiki/Remote_desktop_software), intelligent tutoring systems could be developed which can observe learners' performances of items, exercises, and activities pertaining to software use.

+Technical topics, in these regards, include attaching user-input events, application commands, and other application events in auxiliary tracks which can be streamed to and be processed by intelligent tutoring systems.
+Without these data in auxiliary tracks, intelligent tutoring systems would have to utilize computer vision algorithms to process screencast videos to detect precise user interactions with software applications.

 ## Workflow Engines